ProdeusUnity/Dataset-Line-Removal-Tool/README.md

 Multicore (32k lines): 11.5 seconds

+*Note: results were ran on a Intel Core i9-14900HX CPU using 1 core in the original, and all 24+Hyperthreading in the multicore*
 # Compatibility

 Should be platform-agnostic as I did not use any specific features to windows, should work perfect on Linux, at least it does in my case.
 Unsure about ARM platforms like Mac